weekendesk/OTA-API-Developer-Guide/source/index.html.md

 #Reservation Delivery

-The Reservation delivery allows the Channel partner to receive both Booking and Cancel Notifications real time via the web-service.<br>
+The Reservation delivery allows the ChannelManager partner to receive both Booking and Cancel Notifications real time via the web-service.<br>
 Weekendesk Reservation API is based on XML messages based on the standards OTA (http://www.opentravel.org/)<br>
 <br>
-Specifically the following are used for notifying the Channel partner of a Booking or Cancellation:<br>
+Specifically the following are used for notifying the ChannelManager partner of a Booking or Cancellation:<br>
 <br>
 - OTA_HotelResRQ/RS<br>
 - OTA_CancelRQ/RS<br>